-An active commitment to the United Nations has been a corner stone of Sweden's foreign policy since it became a member in 1946.
+An active commitment to the United Nations has been a cornerstone of Sweden's foreign policy since it became a member in 1946.
 On 28 June 2016, Sweden was elected by a wide margin as a non-permanent member of the UN Security Council for the 2017–2018 term.
+Priorities included supporting international law, human rights and gender equality.
 In June 2017, Sweden co-hosted (with Fiji) the UN Oceans Conference in New York.

 Sweden joined the EU in 1995, following a referendum in which a narrow 52 per cent of electors voted in favour.
-However, in a referendum in September 2003 the Swedes rejected joining the Eurozone by 56 per cent.
+In a referendum in September 2003 the Swedes rejected joining the Eurozone by 56 per cent.

-Sweden has a long-held policy of non-participation in military alliances, although its security doctrine was revised to allow cooperation with other countries to ’secure regional and international peace and security.’
+Sweden has a long-held policy of non-participation in military alliances, although its security doctrine was revised to allow cooperation with other countries to 'secure regional and international peace and security.'
 Sweden became a NATO Partner for Peace in 1994 and an Enhanced Opportunity Partner in 2014 (along with Australia, Finland, Georgia and Jordan).
-Sweden has deployed personnel in Afghanistan since 2001 through the International Security Assistance Force (ISAF) and Resolute Support Mission.
-Sweden’s military contribution to the Global Coalition to Counter Daesh is 35 military trainers in northern Iraq to train Iraqi defence forces.
-Every three years, it is the lead nation for the EU’s Nordic Battlegroup, a coalition of seven Nordic and Baltic nations whose mission is to be ready to contribute to the EU’s crisis management capability.
+Sweden has contributed military forces to NATO-led operations in Afghanistan since the end of 2001 through the International Security Assistance Force (ISAF) and Resolute Support Mission.
+Sweden's military contribution to the Global Coalition to Counter Daesh is through the military training mission in northern Iraq.
+Every three years, Sweden is the lead nation for the EU's Nordic Battlegroup, a coalition of seven Nordic and Baltic nations whose mission is to be ready to contribute to the EU's crisis management capability.
 Nordic-Baltic cooperation is an important aspect of Sweden's foreign policy.
-Along with Finland, it recently joined the UK-led Joint Expeditionary Force (JEF), tasked with tackling threats and responding to crises around the world, encompassing eight like-minded northern European partners.
+Along with Finland, Sweden joined the UK-led Joint Expeditionary Force (JEF) in June 2017, tasked with tackling threats and responding to crises around the world and encompassing eight like-minded northern European partners.

-The bilateral relationship between Australia and Sweden is strong, particularly in the areas of trade and education services.
-The bilateral relationship is underpinned by a Double Taxation Agreement (1981) and a Working Holiday Maker Arrangement (in effect since 2001).
+The bilateral relationship between Australia and Sweden is based on warm people-to-people links and shared values.
+The relationship is underpinned by a Double Taxation Agreement (1981) and a Working Holiday Maker Arrangement (in effect since 2001).

-The 2016 census recorded 40,216 people in Australia of Swedish ancestry.
-Around 1,500 Swedish students study in Australia each year, and Australian students are also studying in Sweden.
-In the year ended March 2017, 45,000 Swedish visitors arrived in Australia, while 17,700 Australian residents departed on visits to Sweden.
+The 2016 census recorded over 40,200 people in Australia of Swedish ancestry.
+For the year ending March 2019, 44,600 Swedish visitors arrived in Australia, while 21,000 Australian residents returned from visits to Sweden.

 Australia has an Embassy in Stockholm.
 Sweden has an Embassy in Canberra as well as a Consulate-General in Sydney and Consulates in Adelaide, Brisbane, Cairns, Darwin, Hobart, Melbourne and Perth.

-Recent incoming high-level visits include the Minister for Health Care, Public Health and Sport, Gabriel Wikström, in October 2015, and the Minister for Employment, Ylva Johansson, in January 2016.
-Sweden's Minister for Foreign Affairs, Mr Carl Bildt, visited Australia in March 2013.
-Sweden's State Secretary for Trade, Mr Gunnar Oom, visited Australia in March 2012 with a concurrent visit by the Swedish Parliament's Committee on the Constitution.
+Recent high-level visits to Australia include the Swedish Cyber Security Council in November 2018.
+Sweden's then-Speaker of the Riksdag, Urban Ahlin, visited Australia with a parliamentary delegation in September 2017.
+This followed visits by then Minister for Health Care, Public Health and Sport, Gabriel Wikström and Minister for Employment, Ylva Johansson, in October 2015 and January 2016 respectively.
+Sweden's then-Minister for Foreign Affairs, Mr Carl Bildt, visited Australia in March 2013.
+Sweden's then-State Secretary for Trade, Mr Gunnar Oom, visited Australia in March 2012 with a concurrent visit by the Swedish Parliament's Committee on the Constitution.

-The Australian Parliament’s Joint Standing Committee on Migration visited Sweden in July 2017.
+The Australian Parliament's Joint Standing Committee on Migration visited Sweden in July 2017, followed by an Australian Parliamentary Field Visit on Mental Health in October 2017.
 In January 2017, Chief of the Defence Force, Air Chief Marshal Mark Binskin visited Stockholm for bilateral discussions with the Supreme Commander of the Swedish Armed Forces, General Micael Bydén.
 In February 2013, then-Minister for Defence, Mr Stephen Smith, and Chief of the Defence Force, General David Hurley, visited Stockholm for discussions with Sweden's Minister for Defence, Ms Karin Enström.
 Then-Minister for Foreign Affairs, Mr Kevin Rudd, visited Sweden in May 2011 for the UN High-level Panel on Global Sustainability, where he met with HM King Carl XVI Gustaf, Foreign Minister Carl Bildt and Mr Vidar Helgesen, then Secretary-General of the International Institute for Democracy and Electoral Assistance (IDEA).